berdandy/gw2search/README.md

 # gw2search

-A commandline tool to search things in the gw2 api by name and shows their IDs
+A tool to search things in the gw2 api by name and shows their IDs

+Run with no arguments to open a gui tool.

+Run with argument usage shown below for command-line "expert" mode

 ## Supports: